7 Peaceful European Towns to Visit This Summer (2025 Edition)

 In the afternoon, follow the Sentier des Sources (Trail of the Springs), an easy, fragrant walk through lavender fields, woodland paths, and natural springs.
 It’s a trail that smells like rosemary and sun-warmed pine and leads you into the surrounding hills just far enough to clear your mind without needing a map.

-The easiest way is to drive from Montélimar or Valence (both about an hour).
-If you're arriving by train, you can rent a car from either city and wind your way through the scenic hills and vineyards.
+To get there, drive from Montélimar or Valence—it’s about an hour from either.
+If you're coming by train, you can easily rent a car from either city and enjoy the scenic drive through the hills and vineyards.

-Choose a small B&B on the edge of town or a countryside chambre d’hôte with mountain views and garden breakfasts.
-Many offer extras like yoga sessions, guided nature walks, or even pottery workshops.
-It’s the kind of place where you check in for two nights and wish you’d booked a week.
+For where to stay, there are plenty of charming B&Bs on the edge of town or countryside chambre d’hôtes with mountain views.
+Many of these places offer things like yoga sessions, nature walks, and even pottery workshops.
+It’s the kind of place where you’ll want to stay longer than planned.

-If this kind of travel speaks to you, our free Summer Market Guide is for you.
-It’s filled with curated, crowd-free markets and towns just like these — complete with dates, tips, and cozy corners you won’t find on TikTok.
+If this kind of travel speaks to you, our popular Summer Market Guide is for you.
+It’s filled with curated, crowd-free markets and towns just like these — complete with dates, tips, and cozy corners you won’t find on TikTok…